This seared salmon sandwich is made with seared pink salmon and a quick Dijon yogurt sauce, and is ready in 15 minutes!

 - 2 lettuce leaves (optional)

-- 1/2 tomato, thinly sliced (optional)
+- ½ tomato, thinly sliced (optional)

-- 1/2 cup plain yogurt
+- ½ cup plain yogurt

-- 1 TB Dijon mustard
+- 1 tablespoon Dijon mustard

-- 1 TB capers
+- 1 tablespoon capers

-- 1/8 cup diced red onion
+- ⅛ cup diced red onion

-- 1/2 lemon, juiced
+- ½ lemon, juiced

-- 1/4 tsp salt, to taste
+- pinch sea salt, to taste

-Pat salmon dry.
+- Pat salmon dry.
 Pat dry again.
 (Wet fish will not sear).
 Sprinkle both sides of fish with salt.

-Heat oil in a stainless steel or cast iron pan over medium-high heat, until oil begins to shimmer.
+- Heat oil in a stainless steel or cast iron pan over medium-high heat, until oil begins to shimmer.

-Set salmon, skin side down, in hot pan.
-Sear, without touching or trying to move salmon, for approximately 4 minutes per 1/2 inch thickness.
+- Set salmon, skin side down, in hot pan.
+Sear, without touching or trying to move salmon, for approximately 4 minutes per ½ inch thickness.
 Salmon will begin to cook from the bottom up- turning from pale pink to whiter and more opaque.
-Salmon is ready to flip when the fish has cooked approximately 3/4 of the way through.
+Salmon is ready to flip when the fish has cooked approximately ¾ of the way through.

-Use a thin metal spatula to flip salmon.
+- Use a thin metal spatula to flip salmon.
 If salmon sticks to the pan, allow it to cook another 30 seconds and try again until it's loosened.

-Once salmon is flipped, sear it for about 1 minute.
+- Once salmon is flipped, sear it for about 1 minute.
 Remove salmon from pan.
 Flake the fillets apart.

-Toast bread, and set aside.
+- Toast bread, and set aside.
 Mix lemon juice and all remaining Dijon sauce ingredients together.

-Layer the flaked salmon, a generous dollop of yogurt sauce, sliced tomatoes, and lettuce in between the slices of bread to make two sandwiches.
+- Layer the flaked salmon, a generous dollop of yogurt sauce, sliced tomatoes, and lettuce in between the slices of bread to make two sandwiches.
 Cut sandwiches in half if desired, and serve immediately.